-The management team undertake training in NVR with Partnership Projects to Certificated Practitioner Level.
+The directors of the organisation Kerry Shoesmith and Erica Castle are NVR UK Accredited Practitioner's and Supervisors and well as trainers under the umbrella of Partnership Project's and the full management team undertake training in NVR with Partnership Projects to Certificated Practitioner Level.
 The mentoring team undertake training in NVR to foundation level.
 This is updated through clinical individual supervision, group child focused supervision sessions and management peer NVR supervision.